aws-solutions/media-exchange-on-aws/README.md

   1. Navigate to MediaExchnageOnAWS (root) directory.
   1. `make testrole-stack`
   1. Enter the mediaexchange ACCOUNT_ID for parameter TestAccountId.
-  1. Do not save arguments to configuration file
+  1. Enter 'n' for "Save arguments to configuration file" (Y/n)

 * Initialize a shell with the necessary credentials for subscriber account.
   1. Navigate to MediaExchnageOnAWS (root) directory.
   1. `make testrole-stack`
   1. Enter the mediaexchange ACCOUNT_ID for parameter TestAccountId.
-  1. Do not save arguments to configuration file
+  1. Enter 'n' for "Save arguments to configuration file" (Y/n)

 * Initialize a shell with the necessary credentials for MediaExchange account.
   1. Navigate to MediaExchnageOnAWS (root) directory.